Arthur276/AnimeData/README.md

-# showdata
+# AnimeData

 ## Presentation

-showdata is a python-based project developed by swarthur.
+AnimeData is a python-based project developed by swarthur.

 The project's goal is to offer an open-source and easy way to get data about its favourite animes and series.

-showdata is composed of 2 main files :
+AnimeData is composed of 2 main files :

-1. *showdata.py* : Python module essential to exploit and modify the JSON database.
+1. *animedata.py* : Python module essential to exploit and modify the JSON database.
-2. *showdata_source.json* : JSON file : series database.
+2. *animedata_source.json* : JSON file : series database.

 ## Data available

-Some series data may be missing, especially if the series has been added a long time ago.
-However, each series should be compatible with the latest version of showdata.
+Some data about an anime may be missing, especially if the anime has been added a long time ago.
+However, each anime should be compatible with the latest version of AnimeData.

 ## How to use this library